 The IESO conducts separate auctions for long-term and short-term TRs.

-A short-term TR auction is held between the 1st and 15th day of each month to sell TRs valid for the immediately following one-month period ().
-Each of these short-term TR auctions consists of a single round ().
+A short-term TR auction is held between the 1st and 15th day of each month to sell TRs valid for the immediately following one-month period (MR Ch.8 s.4.10.1).
+Each of these short-term TR auctions consists of a single round (MR Ch.8 s.4.10.2).

-Long-term auctions are held at least 30 days, but not more than 90 days, prior to the beginning of each quarter for which long-term TRs are being auctioned ().
-Each long-term TR auction will offer TRs that are valid for a period of one year, beginning on the first day of the quarter ().
+Long-term auctions are held at least 30 days, but not more than 90 days, prior to the beginning of each quarter for which long-term TRs are being auctioned (MR Ch.8 s.4.11.1).
+Each long-term TR auction will offer TRs that are valid for a period of one year, beginning on the first day of the quarter (MR Ch.8 s.4.11.2).

 TR auction schedule for the future auctions is available on the IESO’s Market Calendars webpage.